Peeragogy/Peeragogy.github.io/practice.md

 and concisely at the beginning.

 This is true for pattern languages as well.
-We describe them in text, but they become a “living language” @alexander1977pattern [p. xvii] just insofar as they are linked to action.
-Many things have changed since Alexander suggested that “you will get the most ‘power’ over the language, and make it your own most effectively, if you write the changes in, at the appropriate places in the book” @alexander1977pattern [p. xl].
+We describe them in text, but they become a “living language” [1, p. xvii] just insofar as they are linked to action.
+Many things have changed since Alexander suggested that “you will get the most ‘power’ over the language, and make it your own most effectively, if you write the changes in, at the appropriate places in the book”
+[1, p. xl].
 We see more clearly that we can build living designs, and inscribe their changing form not just in the margins of a book, or even a shared wiki, but in the lifeworld itself.